mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

     Each time you run the `add-stub-universe.sh` script, the script processes the JSON file, generates the necessary JSON and Mustache files, and adds them to `stub-repo/packages/<X>/<packagename>`.

-    - Add the Edge-LB API server package by running a command similar to the following:
+    - Add the Edge-LB API server package using the command:

       ```bash
       bash add-stub-universe.sh -j stub-universe-edgelb.json
       ```

-    - Add the Edge-LB pool package by running a command similar to the following:
+    - Add the Edge-LB pool package using the command:

       ```bash
       bash add-stub-universe.sh -j stub-universe-edgelb-pool.json
       ```

-1. Merge the Edge-LB packages into the primary `universe/repo/packages` directory by running a command similar to the following:
+1. Merge the Edge-LB packages into the primary `universe/repo/packages` directory:

     ```bash
     cp -rpv stub-repo/packages/* ../../repo/packages